 The Global MPI stands for Multidimensional Poverty Index that is released by Oxford Poverty and Human Development Initiative (OPHI).
 The idea behind this index is to measure acute multidimensional poverty across developing countries using various indicators.
 It was developed by OPHI with the United Nations Development Programme (UNDP) in 2010.
 It is a part of UNDP’s Human Development Report (HDR) and is released annually.

-This article mentions the important facts about the global Multidimensional Poverty Index in general and the key findings of the MPI 2020 for the UPSC IAS Exam.
+This article mentions the important facts about the global Multidimensional Poverty Index in general and the key findings of the MPI 2020, 2021, and 2022 for the UPSC IAS Exam.

 Get the global indices and India’s rankings in the linked article.